-The Bachelor of Science (BS) in Nutritional Science program offers two Concentrations or a general BS degree in Nutritional Science with no Concentration but with a Specialization:
+The Bachelor of Science (BS) in Nutritional Science program offers 3 concentrations:

 The term "impaction" is used to refer to the circumstance in which the number of students applying to a campus or department exceeds the available spaces and an enrollment limit is in effect.
 Various selection criteria are then employed when processing students for admission.
 There is an enrollment limit in effect for the Nutritional Science majors and minors.
 The current selection criteria and instructions can be found below.

 There are a series of prerequisite tests, depending on the enrollment status, that students are required to take before entering specific classes.
 A current issue of SJSU Schedule of Classes provides test dates and more information about the following tests:

 The WST is required of all students.
 A high designated score allows a waiver of the class.
 WST is a prerequisite for NUFS 106A, NUFS 135 and all advanced GE courses, especially HPRF 100W.
 Therefore, it is recommended that the WST is taken early in the student's enrollment at SJSU.
 For more information, go to SJSU Testing Office.